What you need to know about the Alhambra (Granada)

 Lots of tips that you need to know about the Alhambra in this post, because the Alhambra needs a bit of pre-planning.
 I’m also including a lot of images in case you are on the fence about visiting.
 The Alhambra really is spectacular.

-Why the Alhambra is historically relevant?
+Why is the Alhambra historically relevant?

 The Alhambra was the last stronghold of a Great Muslim empire that at one point included most of Spain and Portugal.
 In 1492, the last Moorish sultan of Granada (and head of the Nasrid dynasty), surrendered his city and handed over the keys of the Alhambra to the Catholic monarchs Ferdinand II of Aragon and Isabella I of Castile.
 It would be the culmination of over 700 years of Moorish rule on the Iberian peninsula.